sethns/ML-tutorial-with-Python/README.md

 3. Missing Values detection and treatment
 4. Outliers detection and treatment
 5. Transformation of Variables
+6. Scaling the Numerical Variables
-6. Encoding the Categorical Data
+7. Encoding the Categorical Variables
-7. Split the data into training and test set
+8. Splitting the data into training and test set
-8. Feature scaling
+9. Pipelining the entire work flow